Hosted by: David Prescott

 As we know, genuine change is a human experience, not just an experience that the client has.
 It becomes even more difficult when people are convinced there isn’t a problem.

-This webinar will address what we have learned about substance use issues, including impaired drivers, and how this can help us understand and build motivation across a variety of settings, including criminal justice.
-It will also include suggestions for how practitioners can change their behaviors to better help their clients and themselves.
+This webinar addresses what we have learned about substance use issues, including impaired drivers, and how this can help us understand and build motivation across a variety of settings, including criminal justice.
+It also includes suggestions for how practitioners can change their behaviors to better help their clients and themselves.

 Afterall, if changing substance use patterns was easy, we’d have fewer helping professionals, smaller self-help book sections, and a lot less to talk about in podcasts.